Read This First

 Prompt 3: Which universities offer philosophy degrees with a good trade-off between the quality of the schooling and the expense.

-The central claim is this: University of California, Los Angeles (UCLA) – Offers a high-quality philosophy program with lower tuition for California residents.
+In plain terms: University of California, Los Angeles (UCLA) – Offers a high-quality philosophy program with lower tuition for California residents.

 UCLA boasts a highly ranked philosophy department within the top 10 nationally, offering diverse coursework and research opportunities.
 As a public university in California, in-state tuition fees are considerably lower compared to private institutions.